 One of the most important benefits of expanded perlite is that it provides space for both air and water within a soilless mix.
 It retains water in three ways: in between individual grains, in channels leading to the cores of the grains, and on the highly irregular surfaces of each particle.
 This naturally occurring mineral also maintains consistent aeration and drainage for plant roots, prevents compaction, will not decompose over time and deplete soil nitrogen, has a neutral pH, and is free from weeds.

 Diatomaceous earth (DE) is the naturally occurring fossilized remains of diatoms and is a near-pure sedimentary deposit consisting almost entirely of silicon dioxide, one of the world’s most abundant elements.
-Plant Available Silica (PAS) is translocated to the plant’s cell wall, improving structural integrity to help combat abiotic and biotic plant stressors like pests and disease, promotes the resilience of young plants
+Plant Available Silica (PAS) is translocated to the plant’s cell wall, improving structural integrity to help combat abiotic and biotic plant stressors like pests and disease and promotes the resilience of young plants.

 Choose Dicalite Minerals for Your Summer Fun and Beyond.

 Diatomaceous earth, perlite, and vermiculite are all helpful minerals in the summer while you are planning your fun, but they are found in products you use year-round!
 There are so many touchpoints in our lives, from cosmetics to oil filtration to construction and beyond.
 Use our product finder to help you discover how the unique mineral offerings at Dicalite Management Group can help improve your products and life.
 You can also call us today at 866-728-3303 to speak to one of our mineral experts.